jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

   the terminal shows all the commands I have typed so far, and I use them to write the program

-* I click on the ``makePythonTdd.sh`` to open it in the Integrated Development Environment (IDE), then type the commands I need to make a `Test Driven Development`_ Environment in the editor
+* I click on ``makePythonTdd.sh`` to open it in the Integrated Development Environment (IDE), then type the commands I need to make a `Test Driven Development`_ Environment in the editor

+  ..
+NOTE:: the line numbers below are a guide, you do not need to copy them

   .. code-block:: ruby
+    :linenos:

     #!/bin/bash
     mkdir magic